awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

     --db-instance-identifier example-test
 ```

 Always retain the parameter group with the `compatible` parameter\.
-If you restore an instance from a DB snapshot, you must modify the restored instance to use the parameter group that has a matching or greater `compatible` parameter value\.
-This should be done as soon as possible after the restore action and will require a reboot of the instance\.
+If you restore an instance from a DB snapshot, make sure to modify the restored instance to use the parameter group that has a matching or greater `compatible` parameter value\.
+Do this modification as soon as possible after the restore action\.
+It requires a reboot of the instance\.

 The `ENABLE_GOLDENGATE_REPLICATION` parameter, when set to *True*, turns on supplemental logging for the source database and configures the required GoldenGate permissions\.
-If your source database is on an Amazon RDS DB instance, you must have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
-For more information about the `ENABLE_GOLDENGATE_REPLICATION` parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.
+If your source database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with `ENABLE_GOLDENGATE_REPLICATION` set to *true*\.
+For more information about `ENABLE_GOLDENGATE_REPLICATION`, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.

 The source database must also retain archived redo logs\.
-For example, the following command sets the retention period for archived redo logs to 24 hours:
+For example, the following command sets the retention period for archived redo logs to 24 hours\.

 ```
 exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);
 ```

- The duration for log retention is specified in hours\.
-The duration should exceed any potential downtime of the source instance or any potential communication/networking issues to the source instance, so that GoldenGate can recover logs from the source instance as needed\.
-The absolute minimum value required is one \(1\) hour of logs retained\.
+Specify the duration for log retention in hours\.
+The duration should exceed any potential downtime of the source instance, any potential period of communication, and any potential period of networking issues for the source instance\.
+Such a duration lets Oracle GoldenGate recover logs from the source instance as needed\.

-  A log retention setting that is too small will result in the following message:
+The absolute minimum value required is one hour of logs retained\.
+If you don't have log retention enabled, or if the retention value is too small, you receive the following message\.

 ```
-ERROR OGG-02028  Failed to attach to logmining server OGG$<extract_name> error 26927 - ORA-26927: altering an outbound server with a remote capture is not allowed.
+2014-03-06 06:17:27  ERROR   OGG-00446  error 2 (No such file or directory)
+opening redo log /rdsdbdata/db/GGTEST3_A/onlinelog/o1_mf_2_9k4bp1n6_.log for sequence 1306Not able to establish initial position for begin time 2014-03-06 06:16:55.
 ```

 Because these logs are retained on your DB instance, you need to ensure that you have enough storage available on your instance to accommodate the log files\.
 To see how much space you have used in the last "X" hours, use the following query, replacing "X" with the number of hours\.